Jankbyte/swing-terminal/README.md

 Most count of code was take from [here], but that was "cleaned" and adoptated for easy using.
 ## :hammer: Using in code
-You can find base example [there].
+You can find base example [in this package].
 You can just integrate that into JFrame:
 ```
 JFrame frame = new JFrame();
 frame.setLayout(new BorderLayout());